Zero Inequality

 Developing the Next Generation of Scientists and Engineers (U.S.)

 In the United States, Nissan North America (NNA) is investing in the workforce of tomorrow through support of STEM initiatives and technical education training programs.
 We provide financial support to develop STEM programs for students in elementary, middle and high schools and to support university STEM programs.
-In Tennessee, where Nissan has two major assembly plants, Nissan and its employees support the Music City BEST (Boosting Engineering Science and Technology) Robotics Competition in Nashville.

 more info